 All experiments are to be done in groups of two unless otherwise specified.
+To encourage teamwork, all image/video submissions should include your lab partners' names.
 Be sure to come prepared for the lab for your own benefit and for that of your partner.
 Even though the students will be working in groups of two and the results of experiments will be shared, the performance of each student will be evaluated individually.
 Therefore, it is important to earn your own "hands-on" performance points during each experiment.
 Specifically, each student must demonstrate their competence to isolate a pure culture and to develop a good Gram stain and your instructor will note this information in their records.
 Failure to accomplish this task will cost you a letter grade.